rubensauchelli/platform-template/documentation/database-guide.md

 **Relationships**:
 - One-to-Many with `Template`: A user can create multiple templates
-- One-to-Many with `UserTemplateSelection`: A user can select multiple templates for different assistant types
+- One-to-Many with `UserTemplateSelection`: A user can select multiple templates for different template types

 ### Template

-Represents an AI assistant template with specific instructions for data processing.
+Represents a template with specific instructions for data processing.

 ```prisma
 model Template {